Criminal Defense in South Carolina

 Being arrested for DUI, DWI, drug possession or another criminal charge is a scary experience.
 Our criminal defense team is here to help.

 Our lead criminal defense attorney, John Meadors, brings more than 25 years of criminal experience, having prosecuted thousands of cases and more than 100 murders.
 John is the former deputy solicitor for Richland and Kershaw counties.
-If you’ve been charged with a crime, John Meadors is the lawyer you want fighting for your rights.
+If you’ve been charged with a crime, John Meadors is the dedicated criminal defense lawyer you want fighting for your rights.

 - Ernest F. Hollings Award for Excellence in State Court Prosecution